-In his book, Born On A Blue Day, Daniel Tammet, an autistic savant like Dustin Hoffman portrayed in the movie Rain Man, tells the story of life with his very special brain.
+In his book, Born On A Blue Day: Inside the Extraordinary Mind of an Autistic Savant (English and English Edition), Daniel Tammet, an autistic savant like Dustin Hoffman portrayed in the movie Rain Man, tells the story of life with his very special brain.
 In 2004, Daniel memorized and recited more than 22,000 digits of pi, the mathematical ratio of the circumference of a circle to its diameter, to set a new world record.
 The exercise only took him over 5 hours.
 Five hours of reciting memorized numbers?!?
 It makes my brain hurt to even think about it!
 Also in 2004, as part of a challenge for a British documentary, The Boy With The Incredible Brain, Daniel learned to speak Icelandic, considered a very complex and difficult language, fluently in one week.

 What is also unique about Daniel is that he is articulate, social, introspective and self sufficient.
 Unlike most savants, he is able to describe how his mind works in vivid detail which is proving invaluable to scientists studying the brain.
 Daniel sees numbers as shapes, textures and colors.
 Rather than making step by step calculations, he solves complicated math calculations by seeing the answer as a shape or mathematical landscape.